Edward Wormley: Good Design exhibitions

-Wormley's inclusion in the Good Design exhibit series staged by the Museum of Modern Art and the Merchandise Mart between 1950 and 1955 allowed him to gain recognition by including his work alongside designers like Bertoia, Nelson, and Eames.
+Wormley was included in the Good Design exhibit series staged by the Museum of Modern Art and the Merchandise Mart between 1950 and 1955 alongside designers like Harry Gitlin, George Nelson, and Charles & Ray Eames.

-In 1950, three of Edward Wormley’s works were on display at the Good Design exhibit: an adjustable upholstered wood armchair, a “Short John” coffee table with laminated wood legs, and a “Repartee” gray carpet.
-By the end of the Good Design exhibitions in 1955, thirty Wormley pieces had been awarded the Good Design designation.
+In 1950, three of Wormley’s works were on display at the Good Design exhibit: an adjustable upholstered wood armchair, a “Short John” coffee table with laminated wood legs, and a “Repartee” gray carpet.
+By the end of the Good Design exhibitions in 1955, 30 Wormley pieces had been awarded the Good Design designation.

-Wormley's tables
+Tables

 Wormley's tile-topped tables, created as part of the Janus line in 1957 for the Dunbar Furniture Company, were a partnership between the modern production design aesthetic and the tile traditions of Tiffany and Otto Natzler.
 Dining tables, stacking tables, and other styles of tables manufactured by Dunbar were also popular at auction.

+Personal life

+Wormley and Crouse continued their frequent correspondence through the 1930s and early 1940s.
+The relationship was unstable: Wormley was frequently insecure, and Crouse struggled with his sexuality.
+Crouse expressed disgust and despair, and spent periods "trying to be regular."
+Despite this, they shared a deep affection and went on long vacations together.
+They spoke freely about their sexual experiences with other men, and demonstrated that their relationship was still central to them both.
+By 1941, the two men were referring to each other as "husband" (Crouse) and "wife" (Wormley).
+Then in 1947, Wormley and Crouse bought a house together in Weston, Connecticut and remained there for the rest of their lives.

 Retirement and death

-Wormley retired in 1967, alongside Crouse, who had joined him in his design work.
+Wormley and Crouse retired from design work in 1967.
 The couple frequently traveled together until Crouse's death from cancer in 1975.
-Wormley lived until 1995, when he died due to two heart attacks.
+Wormley lived until 1995, when he died following two heart attacks.
 He was buried with his parents in Oswego, Illinois.